NOTICE AND RESPONSIBILITY

 Vehicles found to be parked in violation of any campus parking regulation or regulations or parked in violation of any section or sections of the California Vehicle Code will be issued a “Notice of Parking Violation” (citation) by a representative of Public Safety.

 The university has posted parking notices throughout campus parking areas.
 Notices are posted in the following manner: “Vehicles in violation are subject to citation and/or towing at vehicle owner’s expense (C.V.C 22659).”

 Any vehicle left standing on any highway, roadway, or other property of the university in violation of posted provisions (C.V.C 22659) or in violation of any provision of the Vehicle Code may be towed away and stored at vehicle owner’s expense (C.V.C.
 22651).

 Improper Use and Possession of Permit

 Any vehicle displaying a lost, stolen, forged, or fictitious parking permit or a permit obtained by means not permitted under the university parking regulations, will be issued a “Notice of Parking Violation”.
 It is a violation to use a permit previously reported lost or stolen.
-All found permits should be returned to PPS.
+All found permits should be returned to TPS.

 Tow Away of Stored and Impounded Vehicles